keyokku/SurfaceChargingTray/README.md

 ## Charging-mode scheduler

-Surface charging modes can only be changed through the Surface app's UI, and Windows doesn't render that UI when the device is truly asleep or has its screen off — so a normal scheduled task at 5 AM finds nothing to click.
-The scheduler works around this with "simulated sleep": keeping the device technically active while it looks asleep, so the Surface app stays drivable.
+Surface charging modes can only be changed through the Surface app's UI, and Windows doesn't render that UI when the device is truly asleep or has its screen off — so a normal scheduled task at 5 AM doesn't activate.
+The scheduler works around this with "simulated sleep": only use if needed.

 ### How to use it